Saturated Fats: Finding a Healthy Balance

 Over many years, targeted studies and meta-analyses have shown that consumption of saturated fats and cholesterol is linked to increased incidence of coronary heart disease.

-Food manufacturers, swept up in the low-fat marketing frenzy, cut fat from food products, but then added lots of additional sugar and carbohydrates to improve the products’ taste.
+Food manufacturers, swept up in the low-fat marketing frenzy, cut fat from food products, but then added a lot of additional sugar and carbohydrates to improve the products’ taste.
 The result was less fat, but often more calories and more sugar.

 High sugar consumption can lead to obesity, diabetes, insulin resistance and heart disease.
+Your body will store sugar as fat and your metabolism can suffer.
 Unfortunately, the narrow focus on cutting fats to improve the health of the public hasn’t helped narrow the typical American’s waistline.

-To the contrary, we are heavier than ever and diabetes rates are increasing, with the fastest increases seen in children.
+“We are heavier than ever and diabetes rates are increasing, with the fastest increases seen in children,” says Patton.

-What to do?
-Use a measure of common sense and add a bit of healthy fat back into the diet.
+“Try to find a balance and add a bit of healthy fat back into the diet,” says Patton.

-Dietitian Katherine Patton, MEd, RD, CSSD, LD, of Cleveland Clinic Preventive Cardiology & Rehabilitation, recommends the Mediterranean diet, which emphasizes fresh fruits and vegetables, lean protein such as fish, nuts, whole grains and healthy fats, such as olive oil.
+If following a diet is more your speed, Patton recommends the Mediterranean diet.
+It emphasizes fresh fruits and vegetables, fish, nuts, whole grains, beans or lentils and healthy fats, such as olive oil.

-“We do not recommend completely avoiding saturated fat, but instead emphasize swapping out saturated fats for monounsaturated fats in order to meet the recommendation of 7 percent of total calories from saturated fat, and up to 20 percent of calories from monounsaturated fat per the American Heart Association and National Cholesterol Education Program (part of National Heart, Lung, and Blood Institute),” Patton says.
+“We do not recommend completely avoiding saturated fat,” says Patton.
+“Instead, emphasize swapping out saturated fats for mono and polyunsaturated fats in order to meet the recommendation of 5 to 10% of total calories from saturated fat and up to 20 to 25% of calories from unsaturated fat.”